Can you drive in the UAE with a foreign licence? Visitor vs. resident explained

 Who can convert their foreign driving licence in the UAE?

-List of countries eligible for foreign driving licence conversion in the UAE
+Here’s the list of countries eligible for foreign driving licence conversion in the UAE

 Region | Countries |

-GCC Countries | Saudi Arabia, Kuwait, Qatar, Oman, Bahrain |
+GCC Countries | Bahrain, Kuwait, Oman, Qatar, Saudi Arabia |

-North American Countries | United States (USA), Canada |
+North American Countries | Canada, USA, Texas (USA) |

 African Countries | South Africa |

-If you have a valid driving licence from any of the countries listed above, simply complete your eye examination, visit the Roads and Transport Authority (RTA) in Dubai or the Department of Transport in your emirate, and pay the required fee to receive your UAE driving licence.
+If you have a valid driving licence from any of the countries listed above, simply complete your eye examination, visit the Roads and Transport Authority (RTA) in Dubai or the Department of Transport in your emirate, and pay the required fee to exchange your UAE driving licence.

 But, if your driving licence was issued by a country not on this list, you must apply for a new UAE driving licence and complete the theory and road tests.
 Check out this full list of eligible countries before applying.